Pumpkin Soup with Carrots and Parsnips

 Uncover, add the baby spinach and stir it in just until wilted.

-Friends, this was the best seafood pasta dish and a very special dinner for two.
-Not to mention easy and economical!
-Enjoy this restaurant quality meal in your home tonight!
+Friends, this was the best seafood pasta dish, not to mention easy and economical!
+Enjoy this restaurant quality meal in your own kitchen today!

 Print This Post Print This Post